kikekr/eBM/README.md

-Simple desktop interface that lets you manage and organize your eBooks.
+Simple desktop interface which lets you manage and organize your eBooks.